unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-2/lesson-1_understanding-swap.md

 Suppose the pool contains x of token X and y of token Y.

-A user provides token X and receives token Y (a swap from X to Y).
+A user provides token X and receives token Y（a swap from X to Y）.

 Let x' be the amount of token X added, and y' be the amount of token Y received.